A week in Rome will cost you less than R 2,000.00.

 - Visit the Colosseum at sunrise.

-- Wander around the Vatican and if you want you can spend EUR 8 to go up to the viewpoint for sunset.
+- Wander around the outside of the Vatican and if you want you can spend EUR 8 to go up to St. Peter’s Basilica dome.

 - Watch the sunrise above the Roman Forum.